VHS Revival explores the social relevance of Carpenter’s dystopian classic.

 Snake is chosen for his stealth skills and relative anonymity, but there’s hardly a face that doesn’t recognise him.
 Whether it’s the charming, yet ultimately self-serving Cabbie (Ernest Borgnine), former war buddy from the outside and egocentric abandoner Brain (Harry Dean Stanton) or his immediately enchanted and trusting squeeze Maggie (Adrienne Barbeau), Plissken is viewed as an almost mythical figure, so elusive and bound to the realms of folklore that most of them imagine him dead, a running joke owing to Carpenter’s legendary wit.
 With Escape From New York, Carpenter paints a picture of an almost Dickensian grotesquery as sleazy, late-night cabarets entertain the city’s endless rabble of street dwellers and severed heads adorn pikes on the violent scrapheap that is Broadway.
 Carpenter may have been nearing mainstream popularity at the peak of his powers, but he never sacrificed his rebellious nature.

-Still, the wealth of talent on show is a testament to Carpenter’s growing influence, but a relatively large budget of $6,000,000 dollars would prove something of a challenge for creating the kind of epic landscape the concept deserved, particularly with the notoriously large taxes and various other fees that come with filming on location at the world’s cultural epicentre.
+Still, the wealth of talent on show is a testament to Carpenter’s growing influence, but a relatively small budget of $6,000,000 dollars would prove something of a challenge for creating the kind of epic landscape the concept deserved, particularly with the notoriously large taxes and various other fees that come with filming on location at the world’s cultural epicentre.
 As Carpenter himself would explain, “When we went to make Escape from New York, we only had about six-million bucks.
 And this was a big, sprawling futuristic world that was inside of a prison.
 We had to do it very efficiently and we had to do it with a big scale.”

 “In 1977 there was a big fire in St. Louis,” Carpenter explained.
 “It burned out a whole bunch of downtown.
 So we decided ‘hey, let’s move in there and make that New York…we shot at night, we wet the streets down so it reflected the lights, and the town let us shut off all the electricity for blocks and blocks and blocks.
 And we lit the city.
 So basically what you’ve got is this shell, an empty city with a lot of bonfires and rubble in the streets.
 This was a look, a dangerous, futuristic look that we created.”